Skip to main content

 Did you know...
 Due to their simple anatomy, resilience and passive nature, scientists have begun researching how to equip moon jellyfish with sensors that monitor temperature, acidity, oxygen and pollution in deep waters.

 Moon jellyfish are transparent with an umbrella-shaped bell that's edged with short hair-like tentacles.
-They have four, usually purple rings towards its centre, which are its reproductive organs.
+They have four (usually purple) rings towards their centre, which are their reproductive organs.
 They can glow in the dark, making them a beautiful sight if seen at night.

-Moon jellies are mostly harmless, though they can sting any sensitive skin.
+Moon jellyfish are mostly harmless, though they can sting sensitive skin.
 If you see one, there are likely many more as they're very common and can bloom in large numbers when our chilly seas begin to warm up, or cool down.

 They form mating aggregations in late summer using the sun as a compass.
 Having no brain, they detect light and touch and respond to them.